 MSAD 55 - Sacopee Valley

 Sacopee Valley’s Action Plan calls for community partnerships with transportation to improve family engagement and supports for children ages birth-8, a continued high-quality pre-k program, increased procedures around transitions for pre-k students entering into kindergarten and collaboration between pre-k and kindergarten staff around curriculum, assessment and data alignment.
-The focus is around positive student outcomes by involving families, community partners and district staff.
+The focus is on positive student outcomes by involving families, community partners, and district staff.

 MSAD 55 Contact:

 137 South Hiram Rd.
 Hiram, ME 04041

 Millinocket School District focuses on family engagement through Play and Grow Groups with families and children younger than pre-k.
 They also are working toward transition plans into the public school, including “open-house” opportunities for families and screenings for incoming pre-k students.
 The final focus of this action plan includes the introduction of ReadyGen curriculum to Kindergarten and pre-k teachers, coupled with assessments of the curriculum.

 The initiatives the Lewiston Public Schools focused on are to develop an improved focus on social/emotional and trauma informed teaching, building partnerships in the community to strengthen family engagement and supports, including adding a Family Services Coordinator and a Public Pre-k Coordinator.
 They also have a focus on improving access to high-quality childcare for ages 3-5 and building a stronger birth to third-grade continuum encompassing curriculum and assessment alignment, and collaboration between educators and families.
 The Lewiston Public Schools partnered with local Head Start programs among many other stakeholders in the community.